ayesha-saeed123/A-Bank-Management-System-in-Assembly/README.md

 the updating of existing accounts.
 This feature is necessaryto ensure that customer account details are up-to-date and accurate.
 ###### Store Data of All Accounts:
-This feature allows banks to maintain accurate records of all customeraccounts.
+This feature allows banks to maintain accurate records of all customer accounts.